-The Executive Chairman of the Company, Mark E. Schwarz, is the managing member of Newcastle Capital Group, L.L.C. ("NCG"), which entity is the sole general partner of Newcastle Capital Management, L.P. ("NCM"), which entity is the sole general partner of Newcastle Partners, L.P. ("Newcastle Fund").
-In addition, Mr. Schwarz and NCG are the sole shareholders of DSC Services, Inc., which in turn is the sole shareholder of Detroit Stoker Company ("Detroit Stoker").
-As a result of these relationships, Mr. Schwarz has sole investment and voting control over the shares of Common Stock beneficially owned by NCM, the Newcastle Fund and Detroit Stoker, which collectively are the largest holders of the Common Stock.
+The Executive Chairman of the Company, Mark E. Schwarz, is the sole trustee of the Schwarz 2012 Family Trust ("Schwarz Trust"), which entity is the sole shareholder of NCM Services, Inc. ("NCMS"), which entity is the sole member of Newcastle Capital Group, L.L.C. ("NCG"), which entity is the sole general partner of Newcastle Capital Management, L.P. ("NCM"), which entity is the sole general partner of Newcastle Partners, L.P. ("Newcastle Fund").
+As a result of these relationships, Mr. Schwarz has sole investment and voting control over the shares of Common Stock beneficially owned by NCMS, NCM and the Newcastle Fund, which collectively are the largest holders of the Common Stock of the Company.
 (See, Principal Shareholders and Stock Ownership of Management.)

-Also as a result of these relationships, the Company, Mr. Schwarz, NCG, NCM and the Newcastle Fund may be deemed a "group" for purposes of Section 13(d)(3) of the Securities Exchange Act of 1934 with respect to their respective investments in Pizza Inn, Inc., an operator and franchisor of pizza restaurants in which Mr. Schwarz serves as Chairman of the board of directors.
-During 2011, 2010 and 2009, the Company purchased an aggregate of 1,030,629 shares of the common stock of Pizza Inn in the open market at an average price of \$1.56 per share.
-As of December 31, 2011, the Company held approximately 12.8% of the total outstanding shares of the common stock of Pizza Inn.
+Also as a result of these relationships, the Company, Mr. Schwarz, NCG, NCM and the Newcastle Fund may be deemed a "group" for purposes of Section 13(d)(3) of the Securities Exchange Act of 1934 with respect to their respective investments in Pizza Inn Holdings, Inc. ("Pizza Inn"), an operator and franchisor of pizza restaurants in which Mr. Schwarz serves as Chairman of the board of directors.
+The Company owns an aggregate of 1,030,629 shares of the common stock of Pizza Inn which it purchased in the open market at an average price of \$1.56 per share.
+As of December 31, 2013, the Company held approximately 12.3% of the total outstanding shares of the common stock of Pizza Inn.
 The Company has no other financial transactions, arrangements or relationships with Pizza Inn.